barty-s/client_list_app/README.md

 <img src='/docs/action2/search2.png' >

-4. When the user inputs a valid email that exists in the database, the client's information connected to that email will be displayed and the main menu will also be displayed.
+4. When the user inputs a valid email that exists in the database, the "days until the next race" figure will be updated from today.
+The client's information will be displayed and the Main Menu will also be displayed.

 <img src='/docs/action2/search3.png' >